-For this reason, we wish to make the Sustainable Development Goals the framework of the overall local authority plan for the new municipality.
+For this reason, we wish to make the Sustainable Development Goals the framework of the Municipal Master Plan for the new municipality.
 In doing so, we can fulfil the idea of taking action locally and thinking globally, as well as ensure relevance of the Sustainable Development Goals in a local context.
 The UN Sustainable Development Goals provide an exciting framework for local policy, putting our own policies and priorities into an international perspective.

 In order to achieve the goals, we need everyone on the same team.
 I hope residents, businesses and voluntary organisations will join us so that we together can pursue a course of great importance for both the present and the future.

 Lene W. Conradi, Leader of the joint executive council